 7. Leave Them Alone

-For some kids, being left alone is the best way to get them to fall asleep.
+For some children, being left alone is the best way to get them to fall asleep.

 If your toddler is very good at falling asleep independently and you feel as though staying in the room with them will only encourage them to want to play, then leaving them in the room by themselves could be the best option for you.